-The University of Connecticut is seeking a veterinary anatomic pathologist to fill a one-year non-tenure track, faculty position at the rank of Assistant or Associate Professor in the Department of Pathobiology and Veterinary Science, College of Agriculture, Health and Natural Resources, University of Connecticut.
+The University of Connecticut is seeking a veterinary anatomic pathologist to fill a one-year annually renewable, non-tenure track faculty position at the rank of Assistant or Associate Professor in the Department of Pathobiology and Veterinary Science, College of Agriculture, Health and Natural Resources, University of Connecticut.

-This position is for 80% pathology-related service in the Connecticut Veterinary Medical Diagnostic Laboratory (CVMDL) and 20% Departmental teaching responsibilities.
+This position is for pathology-related service in the Connecticut Veterinary Medical Diagnostic Laboratory (CVMDL) with Veterinary Residency teaching responsibilities.
 The successful candidate will share rotations with other faculty pathologists on necropsy and mail-in services of the CVMDL at the Storrs campus.
-The successful candidate will instruct and share supervision of veterinarians in the combined Anatomic Pathology Residency/Graduate program and will teach in the undergraduate and graduate programs of the Department.
+The successful candidate will instruct and share supervision of veterinarians in the combined Anatomic Pathology Residency/Graduate program.

 The CVMDL boasts a broad range of species accessions that includes, agricultural, companion, exotic, wildlife, laboratory and aquatic species.
 Case materials are received from State, New England and National farms, veterinary practitioners, institutional veterinarians, aquaria, zoological collections, and marine laboratories.
 Further information can be found at www.cvmdl.uconn.edu and www.patho.uconn.edu.

-DVM, VMD or equivalent degree; ACVP board certification; diagnostic pathology service experience with multiple species (particularly fish, reptiles and other cold-blooded species); and excellent oral and written communication skills.
+DVM, VMD or equivalent degree; ACVP board certification, or equivalent qualification/training in veterinary pathology or board eligible candidates who have completed a 3 year residency programs; diagnostic pathology service experience with multiple species and excellent oral and written communication skills.
 For the Associate level, a record of scholarly productivity that would support the rank of Associate Professor including publications and a research pipeline to support sustained scholarly contributions.
-A record of scholarly productivity in Anatomic Pathology that would support the rank of Associate.

-This is a one year 11 month appointment with an anticipated start date of June 1, 2017.
+This is an 11 month annually renewable appointment, contingent upon funding and performance, with an anticipated start date of September 11, 2017.
 Rank and salary is competitive and will be commensurate with the successful candidate’s background and experience.

-Select "Apply" and submit the following materials via Academic Jobs Online.
+Select “Apply” to complete your application via Academic Jobs Online and reference Search #2017458.
 Submission must include a letter of application with a statement of interest in the position, curriculum vitae, and three (3) letters of reference.
 Evaluation of applicants will begin immediately.
 For more information regarding the Department of Pathobiology and the Connecticut Veterinary Medical Diagnostic Laboratory, please visit the departmental websites at: www.cvmdl.uconn.edu and www.patho.uconn.edu.

 Employment of the successful candidate will be contingent upon the successful completion of a pre-employment criminal background check.
 (Search # 2017458)